Estimating shots and variance on noisy quantum circuits: Circuit Experiments

 \subsection{$H_2$ VQE}

-We construct a standard $H_2$ VQE with a 4-qubit Hartree Fock circuit in the STO-3G basis \cite{Sun_2020}.
-We have shown the Hamiltonian and the excitation-preserving circuit in Appendix \ref{appen:two} for reference.
-In our case, we will use
+We construct a standard $H_2$ VQE with a 4-qubit Hartree–Fock circuit in the STO-3G basis \cite{Sun_2020}.
+The observable and the excitation-preserving circuit are shown in Appendix \ref{appen:two}.
+Since we estimate energy from $\pm 1$-eigenvalue measurements of the observable, we measure $\langle O \rangle$ and $\langle O^2 \rangle$ to compute the variance at each shot count.
+To quantify uncertainty in the estimated variance, we also compute its standard error (SE).
+Since $\bar{E}_N$ is approximately normal, the sample variance $s^2$ follows a scaled $\chi^2$ distribution with $N-1$ degrees of freedom.
+Thus, the standard error of the variance is

-which we can calculate in Python for the sake of demonstration.
-In practice, however, it is known that since we are using an initial Hartee Fock state the variance is already close to 0.

-As assumed before, we treat $T_1, T_2$ as independent of each other and the circuit run.
-We can also assume approximate $\langle H \rangle = 1.84$ from known experimental results.
-We write the variance of the Hamiltonian with our first guess of $ \text{Var}(H)$ as,